Cats - for Sale

 Hypoallergenic Options

-Let’s clear up a myth: there is no such thing as a 100% allergen-free cat.
-However, breeds like the Siberian and Russian Blue produce less of the Fel d 1 protein that causes sneezes, according to academic research.
-If you have allergies, never buy a cat based on a label.
-Visit the breeder, sit in a room with the cats for an hour, and see if your eyes water.
-It’s the only true test.
+There is no such thing as a 100% allergen-free cat.
+However, breeds like the Siberian and Russian Blue can produce less of the Fel d 1 protein that triggers allergies, according to academic research.
+If allergies are a concern, always spend time with the specific cat before committing.

 Searching by Color and Age